I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidpi/ns-hidpi--hidp-caps.md

 </dl>

 ## -remarks
-<p>Callers of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff538865">HIDClass support routines</a> use the information provided in this structure when a called routine requires, as input, the size of a report type, the number of link collection nodes, the number of control capabilities, or the number of data indices.</p>
+<p>Callers of the <a href="hid.hidclass_support_routines">HIDClass support routines</a> use the information provided in this structure when a called routine requires, as input, the size of a report type, the number of link collection nodes, the number of control capabilities, or the number of data indices.</p>

 ## -requirements
 <table>